-Program Design: This program is designed to be completed following the Step Pathway outline, a two-year program if a full time student.
-Graduates also earn the Medical Assistant Technology Certificate and are eligible to complete multiple credentialing exams upon successful program completion.
-All courses must be completed with a grade of "C" or better.
+Program Design: This program is a two-semester, accelerated program designed to be completed following the Step Pathway outline, as a full-time student.
+Graduates also earn the Medical Assistant Technology Certificate and may be eligible to complete stackable creden tialing exams upon successful program completion.
+All courses must be completed with a minimum grade of "C".

 Program Criteria: Students interested in the Medical Assisting (MAST) Program must meet with the Program Director/Office Assistant to complete the program information packet and required documentation.
-The Medical Assisting Student Handbook details program requirements (available online).
+The Medi¬cal Assisting Student Handbook details program requirements (available online).
 Completion of minimum course requirements does not guarantee a practicum placement (review BCI Information).

-See the Student Handbook for the Medical Assisting Program and requirements/policies pertaining to: GPA Requirements, Health Requirements, Required Immunizations/Tests, General Practicum Requirements Background checks, etc.
+See the Student Handbook for the Medical Assisting Program requirements and policies pertaining to: GPA Requirements, Health Requirements, Required Immuniza¬tions/Tests, General Practicum Requirements, Background checks, etc.

-It is strongly recommended for students within Medical Assisting to meet with an advisor within the program every semester to ensure they are taking classes in sequence.
-Not meeting with a Medical Assisting program advisor may result in a student being unable to finish their degree in a timely manner.
+It is strongly recommended for students within Medical Assisting/Allied Health Programs to meet with a program advisor every semester to ensure they are taking classes in sequence.
+Not meeting with a Medical Assisting program advisor may result in a student being unable to finish their degree in the expected timeframe.

-Please Note: General Education Courses for the A.A.S. in Medical Assisting may be completed prior to, or following, the 492E Medical Assisting Certificate.
+Note: General Education Courses for the A.A.S. in Medical Assisting may be completed prior to, or following, the 492E Medical Assistant Technology Certificate.